1787 English cricket season: Other matches

-Movement of the sport's centre of activity from the rural counties to north London led to an unusually high number of players being listed as first-class debutants in 1787, though many could have been playing earlier without being recorded.
-For example, the two matches in May included a total of 21 players who are listed as debutants, among them Billy Beldham, Thomas Lord and John Wells.

-18th century scorecards generally lack details and so it is difficult to complete analysis of playing performances.
-While several scorecards from 1787 have survived, the data they provide is by no means a complete record.
-One of the difficulties is that a bowler was only credited with a wicket if he bowled the batsman out; he was not credited with the wickets of batsmen who were caught out.
-The most runs recorded over the season were by James Aylward (296), John Small (295), Billy Beldham (286), Tom Walker (270) and John Wells (179).
-Aylward made the highest known score in a single innings with 93.

-The leading bowlers by wickets credited were David Harris (29), Butcher of Surrey (24), John Boorman (22), Lumpy Stevens (22) and Thomas Taylor (17).
-Harry Walker and Thomas Taylor took the most known catches with 11 each.

 The follow-on

 The first mention of the follow-on occurs in 1787.

 In the Leicester v Coventry match at Hinckley in August, Coventry batted first and were all out for 23.
 Leicester were all out for 13 in reply, and were obliged to bat again next.
 In their second innings, Leicester made 132; Coventry, needing 123 to win, were all out for 77, meaning Leicester won by 45 runs after having to follow-on.

 According to Rowland Bowen, it was the unofficial custom in some parts of the country for the team behind on first innings to bat next, regardless of the size of the deficit.